burbokop/common/README.md

 ### Compose multiple functions into one
-`common.compose(...fns)`
+`common.compose(fns)`
-  - `...fns` - array, functions to be composed
+  - `fns` - array, functions to be composed

 Returns: function(...args), composed
-  ...args - array, arguments to be passed to the first function
+  args - array, arguments to be passed to the first function

 ### Apply given function to value or default value